likeyou-ky/cs4248project/README.md

 1. Training can be performed with

     ```bash
-    # seed 4248 can be replaced with any other seed
+    # seed 4248 can be replaced with any other seed.
     CUDA_VISIBLE_DEVICES=1 python3 train.py --model_name baselinegcn --dataset rest14 --save True --learning_rate 1e-3 --seed 4248 --batch_size 16 --hidden_dim 300
     ```